KPMG: Promoting a culture of allyship to drive race equality

 - KPMG has appointed a full-time Director to lead on Black inclusion, who directly reports to KPMG People Officer, Kevin Hogarth.
 This Director operates across the firm’s People and Client facing capabilities to raise awareness of inclusion, embed localised approaches, foster consistency, and ensure a measurable approach is taken.

-- Knowing that it can drive quicker change by working collaboratively, KPMG has brought in external expertise, helping to support its efforts and offer constructive challenge.
+- Knowing that it can drive quicker change by working collaboratively, KPMG has brought in external expertise, helping to support its efforts and offer a constructive challenge.
 The firm is working with field leaders, such as Dr John Amaechi, to provide objective and strategic guidance in the creation and implementation of its action plan on race at work.

 - KPMG has committed to at least doubling its Black population in leadership over the next two years.
 It aims to build a stronger pipeline of future Black leaders through internal programmes, and refocused work allocation.
 The business is also introducing a new Black Heritage Talent programme to support the progression of Black directors and senior managers.